Bizagi presents a user-friendly Deployment Wizard to publish process versions to the Production environment, through a quick online procedure.

-1. Have at hand the proper license for your production server and the purchased number of supported end users.
+1. Have available the proper license for your production server and the number of supported end users.

-2. Take backups for both your Development and Production environment before launching the Deployment.
+2. Make backups of both your Development and Production environments before launching Deployment.

-This is so because Deployment to Production is a procedure that cannot be undone from Bizagi.
+This is important because Deployment to Production is a procedure that cannot be undone from Bizagi.

-Bizagi's One-Click Deployment will temporarily stop the services, and therefore it should be done in non-working hours.
+Bizagi's One-Click Deployment will temporarily stop Bizagi services, and therefore it should be done during non-working or off-peak hours.

 Deployment to Production

-Deploying Processes versions to Production should be done always after having deployed them (and tested them) in the Test environment, with the use of the Release Candidate feature.
+Deploying process versions to Production should only be done after you have deployed them to and tested them in the Test environment, using of the Release Candidate feature.

-Deployments done directly from Development to the Production environment (without having a Test environment) are supported and can be carried out in the same manner as performing deployments to Test (with some slight differences in the configuration); however this is not the recommended procedure.
+You can deploy directly from Development to the Production environment (without having a Test environment) in the same manner as performing deployments to Test (with some slight differences in the configuration); however this is not the recommended procedure.

 First deployment to Production (initial deployment)

-According to the idea presented in the previous section, a deployment to Production is done through the Release Candidate option as described below.
+As discussed in the previous section, a deployment to Production is done through the Release Candidate option.
+Here are the steps:

-Once you have done a deployment to the Test environment and had the Release Candidate test approvals, go to the seventh step of the Wizard (Execute) and click on the Deploy Process option.
+Once you have done a deployment to the Test environment and had the Release Candidate tested and approved, go to the seventh step of the Wizard (Execute) and click Deploy Process.

-Given that the most recent deployment was made to Test with Processes marked as Release Candidate, you will be immediately prompted with a window requesting an action for that Release Candidate.
+Since the most recent deployment was made to Test with process versions marked as Release Candidate, Bizagi prompts you to select an action for that Release Candidate.

 3. Select the target server

-If you are performing a first deployment to the production environment, then you will be presented with the options to select and define which servers will be used for your production environment (both for the Bizagi server and for the database server).
+If you are performing a first deployment to the Production environment, Bizagi lets you select and define which servers to use for your production environment (for the Bizagi server and for the database server).

-Select the target server for the production environment and click on Next.
+Select a target server for the production environment and click Next.

-Notice you may choose to input directly the name of the server in the first server icon if the server's name does not appear within the listed icons.
+You can provide the name of the server you want in the first server icon if it does not appear in the list.

-You may also choose the path where the production environment project files will be stored.
+You can also choose the path to where the production environment project files will be stored.

-Inputting IP addresses instead of a Server name is supported, but take into account that this while using IP addresses it is necessary to ensure that the IP addresses are not dynamic.
+Inputting an IP address instead of a server name is supported, but make sure the IP address is not dynamic.

-In other words, IP address for servers involved in the configuration of a deployment must not change.
+IP addresses for servers involved in the configuration of a deployment must not change.

-This means that: either the Windows user performing the deployment must be a member of the Administrators and Bizagi groups of the selected server, or you have at hand an authorized account for that server (belonging to those groups, as described at Deployment's previous considerations and requirements).
+Either the Windows user performing the deployment must be a member of the Bizagi and Administrators group of the selected server, or you have at hand an authorized account for that server (belonging to those groups, as described at Deployment's previous considerations and requirements).

 4. Select the Database Server.

-If this is the first deployment, after choosing the server, Bizagi will search for installed databases instances.
+If this is the first deployment, you choose the server, Bizagi will search for installed database instances.

-Select the target Database Server that will be used for your Production project's database.
+Select the target Database Server for your Production project's database.

-You may select the Database instance from the drop-down list, or type directly the database instance's name.
+You may select the Database instance from the drop-down list, or provide database instance's name.

-For the Production environment, the project's database name is defaulted as "[myProject]" but you may edit this name as well though it is not recommended that you use the same name of the development environment's project.
+For the Production environment, the project's database name is "[myProject]" by default, but you can edit this name.
+We do not recommend that you use the name of the development environment's project.

-Input the database login information and then click Next.
+Provide the database login information and click Next.

 5. Configure advanced options.

-This being the case, it is necessary to ensure that the domain\admon user has proper privileges to create other users.
+Make sure that the domain\admon user has the proper privileges to create other users.

 •Add deployment components:

-When using Experience components (such as Stakeholders, Contexts, Actions, Searches, Relevant to me, Triggers and My Stuff), make sure you select the items you need to be taken in the deployment.
-Experience components are independent from the process items, and thus, should be marked individually.
+When using Experience components (such as Stakeholders, Contexts, Actions, Searches, Relevant to me, Triggers and My Stuff), select the items you need to be included in the deployment.
+Experience components are independent from the process items, and need to be selected individually.

-As an example, the Help Desk process in this deployment uses Experience items and are shown when selecting Add deployment components:
+As an example, the Help Desk process in this deployment uses Experience items that are shown when you select Add deployment components:

-This following window displays with a list of all the experience components defined in the project, grouped by entities.
+The following window displays a list of all the experience components defined in the project, grouped by entities.

-In this case, consider we only want to deploy all experience components for the Stakeholder called Call Center Agent and the actions associated to the Ticket Activities entity.
+In this case, we only want to deploy experience components for the Stakeholder called Call Center Agent and the actions associated to the Ticket Activities entity.

 •Relevant to me options: Update Customer information and Register New Ticket.

 Relevant to me options are process shortcuts.
-Therefore the process it launches must be related individually when deploying.
+Therefore the process it launches must be related individually in the deployment.

-Processes that are not explicitly selected will not be deployed, even when they are related anywhere else.
+Processes that are not explicitly selected will not be deployed, even when they are related to elements that are deployed.

-Since the shortcut is dependent from a context, make sure it is selected for deployment as well.
+Since the shortcut depends on a context, make sure it is selected for deployment as well.

-This is a search, thus we need to take into account the stakeholder entity from which the search is available, the entity to perform the search and the contexts where it is available.
+This is a search, so we need to take into account the stakeholder entity from which the search is available, the entity to perform the search and the contexts where it is available.